regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 addresses.
 As explained before, this is not optimal and is even a security risk.
 A better solution is to load the module helper and deactivate their parsing by default.
-Each wanted helper use is then set by using a call to the CT target.
+Each helper we need to use is then set by using a call to the CT target.

 Method
 ~~~~~~